3D Printing

 The 3D printer builds an object from a digital file by adding layer after layer of plastic filament.
 It’s a little bit like a hot glue gun, but instead of glue it extrudes a hard bioplastic derived from renewable starch-based resources.

-Print figures with moveable parts, custom mobile phone charging stands, prosthesis prototypes, and more.
+Print figures with moveable parts, prosthesis prototypes, board game pieces, fidget toys, and more.
 Few limitations exist when it comes to 3D printing.

 Your 3D Design